BA in Italian & Linguistics

 - CAS LX 250 Introduction to Linguistics

-- Two additional CAS LX electives at or above the 300 level
+- Two additional CAS LX electives above the level of CAS LX 250

 One additional elective